Soad Hosny: Awards

 Soad Hosny had won many awards, including the Best Actress Award from the National Festival in 1971, the Ministry of Culture Award for 5 times, the Egyptian Film Association Award for 5 times, the Alexandria International Film Festival best actress award, the Best Actress Award from the Cinema Art Association, and the Best Actress Award from the Ministry of Culture.
 Egyptian media in 1987, and a certificate of appreciation on Art Day in 1979 from President Anwar Sadat.
 At the 1980 State Film Awards, Hosni won the Best Actress Award for the movie The Savage.

 Legacy and image

-Soad Hosny has been considered as one of the most influential actresses in the Middle East and Arab World.
+Soad Hosny has been considered one of the most influential actresses in the Middle East and Arab World.
 Highly regarded for her range, versatility, and ability to play a wide range of characters—from comedic and lighthearted roles to dramatic and tragic ones, captivating the audiences with her charm, which would earn her the nickname "Cinderella of the Screen".
-Her fashion sense and style made her a fashion icon for many young girls during her time, and has been considered a sex symbol.
+Her fashion sense and style made her a fashion icon for many young girls during her time, and she has been considered a sex symbol.